(KFVS) - Let's step into the Breakfast Show's musical time machine and travel back 47 years ago.

-These were the song topping the Billboard charts this week in 1968.
+These were the songs being played on the radio and in 8 track players this week in 1968.

 Billboard's Hot 100 had The Grass Roots at number five with their hit Midnight Confessions, which became the band's biggest charting hit.